 ⚬ Executive & Team Coaching

 ⚬ Strategic Visioning & Planning

 ⚬ Organizational Learning Design & Systems

 Thursday, December 18, 2014

 William Moulton Marston was a man of many talents.
-He was the inventor of the first functional lie detector, creator of DiSC, and author of the Wonder Woman comic.
+He was the inventor of the first functional lie detector, conducted research that led to DiSC, and author of the Wonder Woman comic.
 Jill Lepore, Harvard Professor and New York Times contributor, dissects the life and work of this fascinating man in, The Secret History of Wonder Woman.
 To learn more, check out this radio broadcast interview HERE!